viniciusaze/viniciusaze/README.md

 I'm focus my study in the Data Science area!

-I'm a beginner Dev! 😁
+I'm a beginner DBA! 😁

 ## My Skills: